apollographql/apollo/docs/source/devtools/editor-plugins.md

 - Validate field and argument usage in operations
 - [Navigate projects more easily](#navigating-projects) with jump-to and peek-at definitions
 - Manage [client-only](#client-only-schemas) schemas
-- [Switch schema tags](#schema-variant-switching) to work with schemas running on different environments
+- [Switch graph variants](#graph-variant-switching) to work with schemas running on different environments

 ## Getting started